bloominstituteoftechnology/node-testing2-guided/README.md

 - add test script : "test": "jest --watch"
 - add environment : "jest":{ "testEnvironment":"node"}

 Jest will default to running code in an environment similar to a web browser.
-For testing node servers, we need to change that option.
+For testing node servers, we need to change that option